tensorturtle/yolov8-on-nuimages/README.md

 tar -xvf nuimages-v1.0-all-samples.tgz
 ```

 We now have 5 new directories.
 Move them to a convenient location.
-We'll call that directory `nuimages_root`
+We'll call that directory `NUIM_ROOT`
 ```
-nuimages_root
+NUIM_ROOT
 ├── samples
 ├── v1.0-mini
 ├── v1.0-test